Forbes list of billionaires due out soon

-NEW YORK (Reuters) - Forbes magazine is due to release its annual list of the world’s billionaires around midday on Wednesday, with Mexico’s Carlos Slim poised to retain the top spot and attention focused on how far up the list Facebook’s IPO has catapulted Mark Zuckerberg.
+NEW YORK, March 7 (Reuters) - Forbes magazine is due to release its annual list of the world’s billionaires around midday on Wednesday, with Mexico’s Carlos Slim poised to retain the top spot and attention focused on how far up the list Facebook’s IPO has catapulted Mark Zuckerberg.

 The list is due out online sometime after noon EST (1700 GMT), ranking each of the world’s more than 1,000 billionaires in the magazine’s 25th annual issue on the world’s wealthiest people.